GoogleChromeLabs/puppy-content/content/en-US/api/Screens.md

 **`Screens.currentScreen`**

-Returns a `ScreenAdvanced` object, which describes the current screen.
+Returns a `ScreenAdvanced` object for the current screen.

 ## Eventhandlers